justwawre/Alex/TLPI/README.md

 ## change from c99->c11 in makefile
-Edit Makefile.inc in the 'tlpi' root directory to modify the definitions of the CFLAGS and LDLIBS macros (and possibly other macros depending on your version of make(1)) as appropriate.
+Edit Makefile.inc in the 'tlpi' root directory to modify the definitions of the CFLAGS and LDLIBS macros (and possibly other macros depending on your version of make) as appropriate.

 ## some commands used
 ```